nvidia-holoscan/holohub/operators/vtk_renderer/README.md

 ### vtk_renderer operator

-The `vtk_renderer` extension takes the output the source video player and the output of the `tool_tracking_postprocessor` operator and renders the video stream with an overlay annotation of the label using VTK.
+The `vtk_renderer` extension takes the output of the source video player and the output of the `tool_tracking_postprocessor` operator and renders the video stream with an overlay annotation of the label using VTK.